mozilla/data-docs/src/tools/interfaces.md

 #### [Mozilla Growth & Usage Dashboard](https://growth-stage.bespoke.nonprod.dataops.mozgcp.net/) (GUD)

 The Mozilla Growth & Usage Dashboard (GUD) is a tool to visualize growth metrics in a standard way across Mozilla’s products.
-It is pretty intuitive to use and does not require any in-depth technical knowledge to use: this is the first place you should look if you have a question like "how many people are using X?".
+It is designed to be intuitive to use and does not assume any in-depth technical knowledge: this is the first place you should look if you have a question like "how many people are using X?".

 #### [`sql.telemetry.mozilla.org`](stmo.md) (STMO)